YonatanKof/wwape-next/content/post/target-audience.md

 I guess knowing for which kind of doctor the conference if for, will make your answers much clearer, right?

+## Why Target Audience?

 Knowing your *Target Audience* is basic knowledge for any service or product – without it you just might waste your time.
 Simply put:

 > *Target Audience* is who you focus your marketing and product efforts on.
 >

-### The benefits of using a Target Audience

-*Target Audience* can help your product endeavours and your marketing campaigns by being more focused – and everything that help you and the org be more focused in your work is blessing.
+The benefits of using a *Target Audience* is that it helps your product endeavours and your marketing campaigns by being more focused – everything that makes you and and your organization more focused is a blessing.

-#### Better Messaging
+Some of the benefits are:

+- ***Better Messaging:***

     Develop more effective marketing messages and campaigns by tailoring communication to resonate with your audience specific needs, interests, and pain points.

-#### Effective Marketing Resource
+- ***Effective Marketing Resource:***

     Allocate resources efficiently by spending marketing budget on channels and activities that are most likely to reach their target audience.

-#### Helps Define the Product or Service
+- ***Helps Define the Product or Service:***

     By knowing your audience you can create products and services that truly meet their needs.
 Increase your understanding of what features and benefits are most important to your target customers and focus on delivering them.

-#### Build a stronger brand
+- ***A Stronger Brand:***

     Setting *Target Audience* is great starting point to make things clearer and demystify conceptions about your brand.
 The Target Audience will provide a basis for you to set the *user persona* document, which is a higher level of specification.

 ## What is Target Audience?

 A *target audience* is a focused group of people – an ideal go-to customers – that a brand identifies as **most likely to be interested in their products or services** and aims to reach directly with their advertising efforts.

-*Target audience* shares similar attributes – such as interests, context or needs – an it addresses goals, jobs to be done, or unmeet needs.
+*Target audience* shares similar attributes – such as interests, context or needs – and it addresses goals, jobs to be done, or unmeet needs.

 This group shares certain characteristics, such as:

+- ***Demographics:***

-- *Demographics:* Age, gender, income, location, education, family status, etc.
+    Age, gender, income, location, education, family status, etc.

+- ***Psychographics:***

-- *Psychographics:* Values, interests, hobbies, lifestyle, personality traits, etc.
+    Values, interests, hobbies, lifestyle, personality traits, etc.

+- ***Behavioral factors:***

-- *Behavioral factors:* Purchasing habits, media consumption, online activity, etc.
+    Purchasing habits, media consumption, online activity, etc.

 > A Target Audience is a group of people who share similar attributes or needs and can relate to, consume, or take part in an idea, service or product.